Why CPSR is Legally Required for Cosmetics in Switzerland

 - Reputational damage linked to safety concerns or consumer complaints

-CPSR Assistance for Cosmetic Swiss Compliance
+CPSR Assistance for Cosmetic Swiss Compliance from Obelis

 As your trusted regulatory partner, Obelis Group ensures that your Cosmetic Product Safety Report fully complies with Swiss requirements by guiding you through each step of the safety assessment process.
 We support you by gathering and reviewing all necessary product data (such as formula composition, raw material specifications, laboratory test results, impurity profiles, and toxicological information) and preparing them for evaluation by a qualified safety assessor.
 We identify missing elements, verify ingredient compliance according to Swiss restrictions, and ensure all safety considerations align with current scientific standards.
 Once the assessment is complete, we confirm that the CPSR is properly integrated into the PIF and reflects the product’s actual market presentation.
 With our expertise, you receive a complete, reliable safety report tailored to Swiss legislation, enabling you to place your cosmetic products on the market confidently and responsibly.